 On the downside, however, I also find the interface a bit fragmented.
 For example, with Synology, you can see most of the system settings in a single app called “Control Panel.”
 In the case of the AS4002T, you’ll find them in a few separate apps such as Access Control (User accounts, Active Directory iteration, etc.), Services (Windows/Mac support and other protocol), and Settings.

 In the end, you’re better off using the search function to look for what you need.

 Lots of apps

-The amount of apps determines what a NAS server can do and the AS4002T can do a lot.
+The number of apps determines what a NAS server can do, and the AS4002T can do a lot.

 This App Central is basically like the Package Center of Synology, or AppStore of Apple is a gateway to an infinite potential of the NAS server.

 And judging from the number of available apps, one would say that Asus has caught up with Synology until they check out the apps themselves.
 Personally, having used Synology apps for years, I feel Asus apps are still behind in quality.

 Lack of depth and sophistication